 Scientists say that there is a connection between drug addiction and COVID-19.
 The National Institute on Drug Abuse wrote on its blog that people with substance-use disorders could be especially hard-hit by COVID-19.
-The statistics and research show that deaths and serious illness from COVID-19 are concentrated among people with health issues, such as diabetes, cancer, and respiratory conditions.
+The statistics and research show that deaths and serious illnesses from COVID-19 are concentrated among people with health issues, such as diabetes, cancer, and respiratory conditions.

 People with substance use disorders are particularly vulnerable to both catching the coronavirus and having a more severe disease when they do catch it.
-Many people with substance use disorders have chronic illnesses such as heart, kidney and liver disease, which are risk factors for developing COVID-19 infection.
+Many people with substance use disorders have chronic illnesses such as heart, kidney, and liver disease, which are risk factors for developing COVID-19 infection.

 Smoking and vaping harm lung health.
 Having a preexisting condition—especially one related to respiratory health—increases the chances that someone will experience complications from COVID-19.